this-is-tobi/homelab/docs/03-installation.md

 All sensitive values are indirected through `vault_*` variables in `group_vars/vault.yml` (see [Ansible Vault](#ansible-vault) above).
 Non-secret settings are in `all.yml`, `gateway.yml` and `k3s.yml`.

-To create admin access to the machines, provide admin user information in `group_vars/all.yml`:
+To create admin access to the machines, provide admin user information in `group_vars/all.yml` (`adminUsers`).
+Each entry creates:
-- Put user ssh public keys in the inventory file — this will grant admin access to the infrastructure by adding `authorized_keys`.
+- a **dedicated OS account** on every host with the given `sshPubKey` in its own `authorized_keys` (attributable logins — keys are never appended to the shared `ansible_user` account), plus optional passwordless sudo with `sudo: true`;
+- a **Kubernetes user** (x509 client certificate + kubeconfig) with the RBAC tier set by `role`: `namespace-admin` (default — a personal namespace with full rights inside it), `cluster-admin`, or `view`.

+`state: absent` removes the OS account, the SSH key and all Kubernetes RBAC.
+Note that the issued client certificate keeps *authenticating* until it expires (Kubernetes has no CRL) — deleting the bindings is what revokes *authorization*.
+Certificates are valid one year and re-issued automatically when a run finds them within 30 days of expiry.

 ### Applications (GitOps)